thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"sub":"Type declaration units"}

-As seen in figure {"ref":"requirementsunits"} the first set of units demonstrate the minimum requirements of a TXON data structure.
-Only structures containing an `init` property and `data` property at the root node can be validated.
+As seen in figure {"ref":"requirementsunits"} these units demonstrate that a TXON data structure must contain an `init` property and `data` property at its root node, before it can be validated.

 @startuml
 @startjson